dependencyinjection81/TheMarketV1/README.md

 You have to create a table "Roles" with ROLE_USER ROLE_ADMIN and ROLE_USERNOTVERIFIED and assign the following longs as id'S 10 20 30

-If you start the application for the first time it will create automatically the rest of needed tables by itself.
+When you start the application for the first time it will create automatically the rest of needed tables by itself.
+Don't forget to start the database server before you start the application by going into the bin folder of the MySQL installation and type in: mysqld --console

 Entrypoint for the application is http://localhost:8080/index